college-of-pharmacy-gachon-university/Array_Classifier/readme.md

     |   CWA         |       95          |         |         |        |          |  95    |
     |   NPS         |       3126        |         |         |        |          |  3126  |

 ### 2. Feature Generation:
 - We used the CDK Descriptor Kit for calculation of different Fingerprints (i.e. ECFP0, ECFP2, ECFP4, ECFP6, FCFP0, FCFP2, FCFP4, FCFP6) with fixed bitvector length (length:1024).

     All the input data along with calculated features are available under the `data` folder.
 ### 3. Model training:
 - To build classification models, we used the four machine learning methods (i.e. Random Forest, Decision Tree, Support Vector Machine, k-Nearest Neighbor)
     - We have used R for machine learning classification and a R code for one target (i.e. nAChR) has been provided under the script folder.
 The same code was used for learning for other targets.
+We build 10 models (M1-M10) for each ML classifier and for each targets.
+This result in `4 ML method * 5 targets * 10 models (M1-M10) = 200 models`.

 ### 4. CNN training:
-- To build the array-type meta-predictor based classier, we used the CNN architecture with multiple layer of network for learning, validation and testing purposes.
+- To build the array-type meta-predictor based classifier, we used the CNN architecture with multiple layer of network for learning, validation and testing purposes.
+    - After training, testing and validating the ML classifer for different targets, the external set as third set was used to evaluate the ML performance.
+The predicted values for each targets, for each ML method and for different models (M1-M10) on external sets were used as input feature matrix with different shapes (i.e. CNN, CNN-3D, CNN-3D Reshaped) for array-type meta-predictor based CNN classification.
+    - The array-type meta-predictor CNN code is available under `script` folder.
-    - After learning
+    -